dunkeroni/krita-stable-horde/README.md

 3. Start Krita.
 Go to Settings > Configure Krita > Python Plugin Manager.
 You should see the "Krita AI Horde" plugin in the list.
 Enable it and restart Krita.

-4. Enable Settings > Dockers > AI Horde.
+4. Enable in Settings > Dockers > AI Horde.
 The docker should appear on the left side.

 5. [OPTIONAL] Settings > Dockers > Log Viewer, and click the "enable logging" button on it to see the debug info from the plugin.